coderamen666/srd-v3.5-md/spells/spells-a-b.md

 You do not gain any supernatural special attacks, special qualities, or spell-like abilities of the new form.
 Your creature type and subtype (if any) remain the same regardless of your new form.
-You cannot take the form of any creature with a template, even if that template doesn't change the creature type or subtype.
+You cannot take the form of any creature with a template, even if that template doesn’t change the creature type or subtype.

-You can freely designate the new form's minor physical qualities (such as hair color, hair texture, and skin color) within the normal ranges for a creature of that kind.
-The new form's significant physical qualities (such as height, weight, and gender) are also under your control, but they must fall within the norms for the new form's kind.
+You can freely designate the new form’s minor physical qualities (such as hair color, hair texture, and skin color) within the normal ranges for a creature of that kind.
+The new form’s significant physical qualities (such as height, weight, and gender) are also under your control, but they must fall within the norms for the new form’s kind.
-You are effectively disguised as an average member of the new form's race.
+You are effectively disguised as an average member of the new form’s race.
 If you use this spell to create a disguise, you get a +10 bonus on your Disguise check.